MattHeffNT/DevelopmentIdeas/README.md

 - automate Windows 10 mobile hotspot to switch on at startup
 - https://en.wikipedia.org/wiki/WebRTC chat roulette proper plugin for Wordpress

+## Done ##
-- nice geojson form/frontend where a user can add in their respective details (e.g. that get saved into the properties), click on respective location and it saves to a geojson file?
+- nice geojson form/frontend where a user can add in their respective details (e.g. that get saved into the properties), click on respective location and it saves to a geojson file? https://github.com/MattHeffNT/GeoJSON-Form